 If you love corn muffins, you’ll want to try this classic gluten-free cornbread recipe or this spicy and cheesy gluten-free jalapeno cornbread.

 - Sugar.
-Granulated sugar adds sweetness and helps the muffins stay moist.
-If you prefer your corn muffins with less sweetness, reduce the sugar to 1/3 cup.
-Reducing the sugar changes the texture of the muffins.
+Adds sweetness and helps the muffins stay moist.
+You can decrease the total amount of sugar to ⅓ cup if you prefer less-sweet muffins.
+Reducing the sugar changes the texture.
 They’ll bake up a little less cakey and have a more crumbly texture.

 - Salt.
 Fine (table) salt is the best for baking.